-2.7.16 Window Material
+2.2.13 Window Material

-This section goes over different types of see-through materials to be used as a viewing window for the wall cutout garden.
+This section will identify various types of transparent materials that are commonly used as types of windows.
 The main aspects covered for the materials are toughness and resistance to breaking.
 The relative safety of each material is also addressed, as well as the heat resistance to some.

-2.7.16.1 Glass
+2.2.13.1 Glass

-There are several different types of glass that can be used as materials for clear windows.
+Three types of glass that are commonly used as windows are annealed glass, tempered glass and laminated glass.

 Annealed glass is the most average type that tends to break into large shards if broken (Glasscon 2015).
+Ordinary annealed glass can potentially be dangerous especially when it is broken into large, pointed shards that can cause injury.
+It can only be considered a safety glass if it is thick enough to resist shattering.
+Even then, annealed glass is prone to thermal stress which can cause further cracking (Josey 1997).

 Tempered glass is a type of safety glass that is heat treated to be four to five times stronger and safer than annealed glass.
 The process involves heating to around 1,200 degrees Fahrenheit and cooling it rapidly (Glasscon 2015).
+Tempered glass, or toughened glass, are occasionally known to spontaneously break because of the inclusion of contaminants like nickel sulphide (NiS).
+Tempered glass is suspectible to spontaneous fracturing when the cooling process happens too quickly and causes unstable nickel sulfide to grow and add internal stress into the glass (Josey 1997).

-Laminated glass is another type of safety glass that puts one or more interlayers of polymer plastic material between two or more layers of glass to prevent shattering and scattering of glass shards
+Laminated glass is another type of safety glass that puts one or more interlayers of polymer plastic material between two or more layers of glass to prevent shattering and scattering of glass shards (Glasscon 2015).

-(Glasscon 2015).
 If either glass layer is broken, the plastic polymer layer inside will keep the broken shards together and prevent injuries from happening.